programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 The first thing someone sees when they visit your site is the homepage, and there are several ways you can customize it to encourage readers to explore your exhibition.

-The first change we will make is to add our logo and banner image, and update the text in the description box.
+The first change you can make is to add our logo and banner image, and update the text in the description box.

 Open the `_config.yml` file again.
 Under **#SITE SETTINGS**, update your site's title, tagline, and description.